 Hulking Out: He's not got the same handle over it as his dad has.

 Jerk Jock: As usual.
 Unlike the mainstream Flash Thompson, he doesn't really care about Spider-Man.
 He hasn't been seen to grow out of this, either.

 The One That Got Away: Before Gwen Stacey was apparently killed, Flash kept trying to ask Peter Parker if she might have been interested.
 Of course, it was nowhere near tragic mainly because Flash brushed off her death as nothing.

 A senior at Midtown High who was the editor of the high school newspaper team.
-She wanted to conduct an investigation on whom was Spider-man because it was obvious that Spider-man went to Midtown.
-This bothered Mary Jane who also was a member of the newspaper team at the time.
-After Ultimatum, she changed her position from wanted to expose Spider-man to wanting to commend Spider-man and getting an exclusive interview with him.
+She wanted to conduct an investigation on whom was Spider-Man because it was obvious that Spider-Man went to Midtown.
+This bothered Mary Jane, who was a member of the newspaper team at the time.
+After Ultimatum, she changed her position from wanting to expose Spider-Man to wanting to commend Spider-Man and get an exclusive interview with him.

-Adaptational Wimp: In the Ultimate Universe, she is just a teenager with a lot of piercings, while in the 616 universe, she became a superhero and retired after her bout with heroism went bad.
+Adaptational Wimp: In the Ultimate Universe, she's just a teenager with a lot of piercings, while in the 616 universe, she became a superhero and retired after her bout with heroism went bad.
 (She was kidnapped by the Purple Man for years and was his slave until he sent her to assassinate the Avengers...only for her to get beaten with an inch of her life).
-So, it is less that she is wimpy and more that this version of her actually does not get tormented and is happy.
+So, it is less that she's wimpy and more that this version of her actually gets to be normal and happy.

 Chuck Cunningham Syndrome: A huge deal was made of the fact that she wanted to find out more about Spider-Man.
 Then she just vanished.